 The following are available online at www.mdpi.com/2223-7747/6/4/46/s1, Figure S1: Experimental setups with two densities and four treatments, Figure S2: Setup of fluorescence imaging, Figure S3: Image processing, Figure S4: Histograms of two roots in the D3 density at 26 DAP, Figure S5: 3D heatmaps of root horizontal distribution, Figure S6: 2D root density windroses, Figure S7: Inorganic nitrogen nutrients of diffusion assays and effects of densities and treatments, Method S1: Root recognition and image digitalization, Method S2: Assignment of polar coordinates and windrose plots.

 Geisler-Lee, Jane; Liu, Xian; Rang, Wei; Raveendiran, Jayanthan; Szubryt, Marisa Blake; Gibson, David John; Geisler, Matt; and Cheng, Qiang, "Image-Based Analysis to Dissect Vertical Distribution and Horizontal Asymmetry of Conspecific Root System Interactions in Response to Planting Densities, Nutrients and Root Exudates in Arabidopsis thaliana" (2017).
-Institute of Biomedical Informatics Faculty Publications.
+Institute for Biomedical Informatics Faculty Publications.
 4.